A Natural Environment in the Heart of Clitheroe.

 Primrose Community Nature Trust has been formed to manage the site for the benefit of the community and wildlife.
 It is perhaps the most exciting development of a community space in the town since the Castle Grounds were purchased by the Council in 1920.
 Despite being severely neglected, the site is already listed as a Biological Heritage Site.
-The extensive restoration work that will be carried out by the Ribble Rivers Trust will make this a beautiful natural sanctuary for wildlife that will include a new walkway through the site and the longest fish pass in England.
-The work will be done by professional contractors but there will be plenty of projects where we need volunteers who enjoy fun and hard work.
-If you can help please register your interest at the bottom of this page.
+The extensive restoration work that was carried out by the Ribble Rivers Trust has created a beautiful natural sanctuary for wildlife that has now been extended with a new walk and bridge.
+The fish pass was briefly the longest Alaskan fish pass in England and further work done in late 2022 has ensured it is operating as expected.
+The maintenance of the site is undertaken by volunteers with specialist contractors engaged for tree maintenance and other skilled tasks.
+The wildlife is returning and flourishing and there will be plenty of projects where we need volunteers who like fun and hard work.
+If you can help please register your interest at the bottom of this page

 Primrose Community Nature Trust

-To conserve and rehabilitate the lodge for environmental protection and make improvements for the benefit of the natural environment and the public.
+- To conserve and rehabilitate the Lodge for environmental protection and improvements for the benefit of the natural environment and public.

-To advance the education of the public, schools and associations for the understanding of the lodge, including its fauna, flora, biodiversity and river catchment management.
+- To advance the education of the public, schools and associations of the understanding fo Primrose Lodge including its fauna, flora, biodiversity and river catchment management.

 “The Earth is a fine place and worth fighting for.”

-Pendle Hill dominates Clitheroe to the East and is the source of Mearley Brook from which the lodge was formed.
-It was created to supply the adjacent Primrose Mill, opened for cotton spinning in 1787.
-It was only the second major mill to be built in the area after the one at Low Moor.
-They marked the arrival of the Industrial Revolution in Clitheroe and as such were important landmarks in the area.
-Subsequently, Primrose Mill was used for calico printing and later became a paper mill.
-Meanwhile, Mearley Brook had become an important source of water power for a series of smaller mills built along its banks.
+Pendle Hill dominates Clitheroe to the south and is the source of Mearley Brook from which Primrose Lodge was formed.
+It was created to supply the adjacent Primrose Mill, opened for cotton spinning in 1787; it was only the second major mill to be built in the area after the one at Low Moor.
+They marked the arrival of the industrial revolution to Clitheroe and as such were important landmarks in the area.
+Subsequently Primrose Mill was used for calico printing and later became a paper mill.
+Meanwhile Mearley Brook had become an important source of water power for a series of smaller mills built along its banks.
 However, the paper mill at Primrose had a relatively short life, being closed by 1890, but the lodge continued to feed the nearby Lower Mill which ultimately became a bleaching and dying works and continued to operate until 1963.
-The lodge prevented upstream migration of a number of aquatic species and has created artificial sediment downstream.
-It is now redundant so the next chapter is to address these issues for the greater benefit of wildlife.
+The Lodge prevented upstream migration of a number of aquatic species and has created artificial sediment downstream.
+It is now redundant so the next chapter is to address these issues for the great benefit of the wildlife.

 Your support is vital to our work at Primrose Community Nature Trust.
-There are many ways you can contribute - for as much or as little of your time and your skills as you can manage.
-We are also looking for community-minded individuals and companies to become local heroes and join us as PCNT Partners to support the projects we hope to run.
-Every contribution will help us to fulfil our mission.
+There are many ways you can contribute, a little of your time and your skill would be amazing.
+We are also looking for community-minded individuals and companies to become local heroes and become a PCNT Partner to aid some of the projects we hope to run.
+Every little way you commit helps us fulfil our mission.
 Learn more about how you can get involved and take advantage of the opportunity to make a real difference to our wonderful community.